jekyll/jekyll/docs/_docs/installation.md

 gem list jekyll
 ```

-You can use RubyGems to find [the current versioning of Jekyll](https://rubygems.org/gems/jekyll).
+You can use RubyGems to find [the current version of Jekyll](https://rubygems.org/gems/jekyll).
 Another way to check if you have the latest version is to run the command `gem outdated`.
 This will provide a list of all the gems on your system that need to be updated.
 If you aren't running the latest version, run this command:

 ```sh
 bundle update jekyll